richardstartin/richardstartin.github.io/_posts/2018-08-12-base64-encoding.md

 </tbody></table>
 </div>

 The offset column is the value of the character minus the index, and the reduced nibble is a number computed by an efficient, if inelegant, sequence of vector operations that can be read about in the paper.
 Given that there are only five valid offsets, they could be specified by a three-bit value, and overspecified by a nibble, but a bit of redundancy allows a faster computation.
-The mapping is specified as follows: upper case letters to the number 13, lower case letters to zero, each number <code language="java">i</code> to <code language="java">i + 1</code>, and '+' and '/' to 11 and 12 respectively.
-These nibbles are then used as the input to a permutation using <code language="java">vpshufb</code> to produce the appropriate offset to add to the index.
+The mapping is specified as follows: upper case letters to the number 13, lower case letters to zero, each number `i` to `i + 1`, and '+' and '/' to 11 and 12 respectively.
+These nibbles are then used as the input to a permutation using `vpshufb` to produce the appropriate offset to add to the index.

 <pre>
 plus ------------------------------------------------------\         /------------------ forward slash